caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-tutorial.md

 --out-fp reads-replay-output
 ```

-On your own, try generating the replay supplement for all of the contig-based visualizations! **Hint**: use the `contigs` directory for your input filepath. :)
+On your own, try generating the replay supplement for all of the contig-based results, and reconstruct a few of the commands used in that analysis!

+**Hint**: use the `contigs` directory for your input filepath. :)